ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 R13.17
 * Add button with link to source code in readme
 * Add link to read me to app menu
-* Add webimar text to read me
+* Add webinar text to read me
 * Surfaces by Type
 	* 'eye' buttons toggle visually
 	* Surface type buttons display the color of the type they toggle